AngeloAntona/Emolyser/README.md

 ``` Python
 annotations = pd.read_csv('data/annotations/annotations averaged per song/song_level/static_annotations_averaged_songs_1_2000.csv')
 ```
+The CSV file contains average values for valence (positivity of emotion) and arousal (intensity of emotion) for each song.

 ### 2. Emotion Assignment
 ![Emotion cartesian diagram](readme_files/emotion_cartesian_diagram.png)
 We define a function to map the valence and arousal values to the emotions: